-Financial assets that are measured at FVPL are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
-Fair value gains and losses are recognised as they arise in the Surplus or Deficit on the Provision of Services.
+Financial assets that are measured at FVOCI are recognised on the Balance Sheet when the council becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
+Fair value gains and losses are recognised as they arise in Other Comprehensive Income and Expenditure.